antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/distutils/setupscript.rst

     setup(...,
           data_files=[('bitmaps', ['bm/b1.gif', 'bm/b2.gif']),
                       ('config', ['cfg/data.cfg']),
+                      ('/etc/init.d', ['init-script'])]
          )

+Note that you can specify the directory names where the data files will be installed, but you cannot rename the data files themselves.

 Each (*directory*, *files*) pair in the sequence specifies the installation directory and the files to install there.
+If *directory* is a relative path, it is interpreted relative to the installation prefix (Python's ``sys.prefix`` for pure-Python packages, ``sys.exec_prefix`` for packages that contain extension modules).
 Each file name in *files* is interpreted relative to the :file:`setup.py` script at the top of the package source distribution.
-Note that you can specify the directory where the data files will be installed, but you cannot rename the data files themselves.

-The *directory* should be a relative path.
-It is interpreted relative to the installation prefix (Python's ``sys.prefix`` for system installations;
-``site.USER_BASE`` for user installations).
-Distutils allows *directory* to be an absolute installation path, but this is discouraged since it is incompatible with the wheel packaging format.
 No directory information from *files* is used to determine the final location of the installed file; only the name of the file is used.

 You can specify the ``data_files`` options as a simple sequence of files without specifying a target directory, but this is not recommended, and the